idgumeni/nightscout-sisensingcgm-uploader/README.md

 https://learn.microsoft.com/en-us/azure/cosmos-db/mongodb/prevent-rate-limiting-errors

 ## Obtain Sisensing API Bearer Token
-- Register and run your Sisensing (SiBionics) app on mobile phone first.
+- Use your main phone the master device and log in with the main device mode to read data from CGM.
+- Use your spare phone and log in as follower mode to retrieve history data stored on the server.
-- Install a packet capture app on your mobile. eg. Http traffic capture for iOS.
+- Install a packet capture app on your spare phone. eg. Http traffic capture for iOS.
 PCAPdroid for andriod.
 - Install the required certificate per the packet capture app instruction.
-- Scan Sisensing app.
+- Scan Sisensing app on your spare phone.
+- Find an entry matching the API address. (ie. `api.sisensing.com/follow/app/follow/myself/glucose/details/devices` for CN server)
+- Under `Response` json file, you should see a list of glucose entries.
+Congrats.
+You find the correct one.
 - Under `Request header`, find `Authorization:Bearer ...`. "`...`" is your `ss_token`.
-- If Sisensing app is reinstalled, you may need to repeat the above step.
+- If Sisensing app is reinstalled or logged in on another device with the same phone number, you may need to repeat the above step.

 ## Hashing Nightscout API token
 `ns_api_secret`  must be a SHA1 hash of an Access Token from Nightscout (Add new subject first in Nightscout's Admin Tools if required), e.g. your Access Token for a subject named Sisensing might be `sisensing-123456789abcde`.